atharve16/EduVise/README.md

-# Smart Classroom Management Software
+# EduVise - Smart Classroom Management Software

 A MERN Stack-based full-stack web application aimed at enhancing the learning environment by streamlining classroom management and academic interactions.